nath54/BetterOrganization/README.md

 ### Goals to end beta phase

+* [ ] fully test the app to find bugs/issues to fix
 * [ ] fix some major bugs/issues

 ### Further potential goals for potential new versions